How our IT team builds on our platform (and yours can too)

 - Can be a reference point for customers and partners on how to create a simpler, more pleasant and productive Slack experience

-When employees have an idea that ticks these boxes, they’re encouraged to come our way.
-The quickest way to do so is with a
+When employees have an idea that checks these boxes, they’re encouraged to come our way.
+The quickest way to do so: a

 /slack-on-slack slash command (built using Slack’s own Workflow Builder), which pulls up a form with the following fields: